igorwsilveira/AW_report/README.md

 <h2>Scenario</h2>

-Diretors from Adventure Works believe is key for their business to keep all the KPI's easy to keep track on it.
-To maximaze effiency in their decisions they required an report with all critical information about their current sales performance worldwide.
+Directors from Adventure Works believe is key for their business to keep all the KPI's easy to keep track of it.
+To maximize efficiency in their decisions they required a report with all critical information about their current sales performance worldwide.

 <h2>Business Demands</h2>

-- Create an report with all Business KPI's.
+- Create a report with all Business KPI's.
 - Create a page focusing on Summary Info.
 - Create a page with Product Sales Details.